-This ad type has a high barrier to entry, as it’s more expensive than the biddable ad and the fact that only one advertiser can leverage this ad per day.
+This TikTok ad type has a high barrier to entry, as it’s more expensive than In-View ads and the fact that only one advertiser can leverage this ad per day.

 TikTok’s user-generated content is unique, clever and remarkably shareable, and the Hashtag Challenge ad format takes full advantage of this.
 Users are asked to participate in a challenge campaign that will last for six days, where they post their own videos based on the suggested theme.

 “TikTok hashtag challenges leverages a user’s tendency to create and share content around unified themes.
 Brands can build affinity by turning users into co-creators.
 TikTok understands the ripple effect one challenge can have, so incorporating brands elevates the idea even more!”

 — Kiana Corpus, Paid Social Coordinator at Tinuiti